missy-missy/keyvox-v1/README.md

 # keyvox

-# gawa muna kayo own branch nio guys ha
+# fork nio muna guys

-# then pag na merge nio na, delete nio na branch nio

-# tas fetch origin ulet then create branch ulet para malinis
+# then, clone

 Changes to the frontend/backend Actions
 1. Get Username